HarshitXSharma/HarshitXSharma/README.md

 - 👀 I’m interested in learning new languages and solving advance problems.
 - 🌱 I’m currently learning backend.
 - 💞️ I’m looking to collaborate on C and Python Projects and can even collaborate over HTML and CSS projects.
-- 📫 Reach me on Instagram: _simplyharshit_
+- 📫 Reach me on Instagram: harshitisokay

 <!---
 HarshitXSharma/HarshitXSharma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.